Washing your face is a key part of keeping your skin looking healthy and hydrated.

 Body washes generally contain milder cleansers plus added hydrating ingredients such as glycerin or shea butter, which help protect against dryness while still providing a deep cleanse.

 They may also include fragrances, which make them ideal for people who prefer a nice smelling shower experience but want to avoid overly harsh chemicals.

-What Are The Downsides Of Using Body Wash On Your Face?
+Downsides Of Using Body Wash On Your Face

 Using body wash on your face is a bad idea, as body wash is bad for the skin, as it can cause redness, dry skin, and even breakouts, regardless of your skin type.